splunk/public-o11y-docs/gdi/monitors-cloud/kong.rst

 By default, the ``kong`` integration aggregates metrics by a context determined by the HTTP method of the request and by the status code of the response.
-If you’re monitoring a large infrastructure with hundreds of routes, grouping by HTTP method might be too granular.
+If you're monitoring a large infrastructure with hundreds of routes, grouping by HTTP method might be too granular.
 You can deactivate context grouping by setting ``aggregate_by_http_method`` to ``false``: